 How does it compare to other carriers?
 The two carriers on the market that this is most similar to are the Izmi Baby Carrier and the Mamaruga Zen.
 The Izmi like the Embrace is really designed to support right from newborn, even the smallest babies.
 Like the Embrace it offers front inwards, front facing out, hip and it does offer back as well.
 In fact generally the Izmi will last a little longer than the Ergo Embrace as it offers a bit more flexibility.
 And with its infant seat pad it can be used earlier with smaller newborns even many babies born prematurely too.
 But it is made of a slightly sturdier cotton so some parents will prefer the softness of the Embrace and the slightly more padded waist band.
 The Zen Sling is made from a very similar ultra soft jersey as the Embrace, and has a very similar slightly padded waistband too, so is definitely one to consider if you are looking for a carrier like this.
 The Zen sling has the benefit that it works really well from a couple of weeks old all the way to 2 years of age!
 Offers front inwards, hip and back carries and has a brilliant system for adjusting the height and width of this carrier giving an absolutely perfect fit for the child as they grow.
 Unlike the Embrace however, the Zen doesn’t offer the forward facing position and while it does offer a more flexible fit this comes with more straps to adjust and some parents prefer to have less to adjust.

 All in all, the Ergo Baby Embrace is a great option for newborns and little babies.
 It won’t last as long as many carriers on the market but what it does do well is that first bit.
 Very few buckle carriers truly do newborn well and so is a good option for those looking for a buckle carrier rather than stretchy wrap or Caboo for this first bit.
-The Ergo Baby Embrace retails for £79.90 and is available to purchase from Sheen Slings at sling library meets, consults and workshops (or please get in touch for a doorstep collection or even postage).
+Cost is £79.90 and these can be purchased from Sheen Slings webshop here, or by arrangement at sling library meets, consults, workshops or doorstep collection.